CMSC125-ICS-UPLB/c-refresher/README.md

 ```

 ## Bitwise Operators
 Bitwise operators in C are useful to manipulate individual bits of a value.
-First let's have borrow a routine to print the bits.
+First let's borrow a routine to print the bits.

 ```C
 // Assumes little endian